lukso-network/lsp-smart-contracts/docs/contracts/LSP0ERC725Account/LSP0ERC725Account.md

 :::

-> Deployable Implementation of LSP0-ERC725Account Standard https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-0-ERC725Account.md
+> Deployable Implementation of [LSP-0-ERC725Account] Standard.

 A smart contract account including basic functionalities such as: